Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 $$
 {% endraw %}

-Strengths of decision trees are that they are extremely simple to understand and visualize, can be used for classification or regression, very flexible and can be tuned very finely, fast to run, handle complex relationships in data, require no assumptions, performs regularization and variable selection, has pretty simple coefficient definitions, individual variable significance, and relative variable significance.
+Strengths of decision trees are that they are extremely simple to understand and visualize, very flexible and can be tuned very finely, can be used for classification or regression, fast to run, handle complex relationships in data, require no assumptions, performs regularization and variable selection, has pretty simple coefficient definitions, individual variable significance, and relative variable significance.
 Weaknesses are that a single tree often doesn't do a good job of modeling the data, it doesn't create new factors, and it isn't additive in nature, which can be somewhat confusing.

 #### Random Forest

 A random forest is essentially just a collection of decision trees, each trained on different subsets of the data.
 Instead of relying on a single decision tree, we can combine many and take a majority vote (for classification) or average (for regression) to model the response.
-A random forest is named such because each tree is trained on a random sample of the data and each tree considers only a random subset of features, not all of them.
+The “random” aspect of a random forest comes from the fact that each tree is trained on a random sample of the data and considers only a random subset of features, not all of them.
+The “forest” aspect of random a forest comes from the fact that it’s a collection of trees.
+Kinda cute.
 Similar to CART, you can fine tune the hyperparameters to your heart's content.
 You can set the maximum number of trees, maximum depth of the trees, cutoff error value, and much more.
 Since we already understand the math behind a single decision tree, we can now understand how random forests are created:

 Step 1: Create Bootstrap Samples